Yarik1333Roky/pterodactyl-region/README.md

 If your country dont in this list, then open Issue with this situation and I create new version of module for you.

+Also, you can watch on interactive map all countrys that placed here -> https://exeyarikus.info/pterodactyl-region-map
 ## Installation

 Use `main.sh` for installing module in this repository.